Venlo dialect

 Venlo dialect (Dutch and Venloos) is the city dialect and a variant of Limburgish spoken in the Dutch city of Venlo alongside the Dutch language (with which it is not mutually intelligible).
-It belongs to South Guelderish Limburgish, which is a group of transitional dialects between Kleverlands and East Limburgish spoken in the northern part of Netherlands Limburg.
+It belongs to a group of transitional dialects between Kleverlandish and East Limburgish spoken in the northern part of Netherlands Limburg.
 That group of dialects is also known by its Dutch name Mich-kwartier ("Mich area", based on the usage of mich /ˈmex/ instead of the Brabantian mij /ˈmɛj/ as the accusative form of ik 'I').